jmonroynieto/bioinfo_advice/README.md

 - Read the logs.
 - Understand the theory of the tools you use \[enough to be able to be critical and competent\].
 - "Check your assumptions and those of the methods you use" @MDMorgan_cam
 - "Don't be afraid to ask questions and engage with others in the field.
-The more  \[*sic*\] about how others do things, the more you learn" @wessidepraxis
+The more prospective \[*sic*\] about how others do things, the more you learn" @wessidepraxis

 #### Document
 - Write it down.